DabzillaNation/Simple-Initface-Vibes/README.md

 Download the executable from the releases tab on this page and just run it.

 # Setup For Python Script
-If you don't trust a random exe file, you can install python and the dependencies to look through the code and run it yourself
+If you don't trust a random exe file, you can install python, clone this repo, install the dependencies to look through the code and run it yourself
 ## Install Dependencies (for python script)
 Only needed if you want to edit and work with the script on your own
 ```